ApryseSDK/pdftron-flutter/API.md

 ## Viewer Configurations
 This section is the configuration part of the [openDocument](#openDocument) function.
-You could refer to [here](./lib/config.dart) for all mutable properties.
+You could also refer to [here](./lib/config.dart) for all mutable properties.

 ### Document